How Singapore Can Deal with a Multi-Generational Workforce

 - 19 August 2013

 With the technological revolution in the previous last two decades, people's tastes and preferences have changed.
-The altered lifestyles have created generation gaps and for organizations and various businesses, it is becoming a challenging task to efficiently handle the different generations.
+The altered lifestyles have created generation gaps and for organizations and various businesses, it is becoming a challenging task to efficiently handle the different generation.

 It is true that businesses prefer experienced individuals as they do not have to spend much on training and immediately start getting results, but the young graduates are also important, since they are the ones that will handle the future.
 While recruiting, to offer a same job with more or less salary to an employee from a different age group is considered unfair by many.
 Due to the economic crisis, many retired adults in Singapore have expressed the will to continue working and many companies hired them but on a lower pay scale.
 However, it is unwise for organizations to undermine the importance of either the retired employees or the young graduates.